nickjohnsondls/codenames/README.md

 https://docs.google.com/presentation/d/1EEHSw-WKN6Oes6NFfYK7iZHj91J1CgmHiiV8aO99r6I/edit#slide=id.g2ccd0e1ea87_0_103

 ## Overview
-The Codenames project, developed by the Michigan Data Science Team, centers around building and testing models based on word vector representations.
+The Codenames project, developed by the Michigan Data Science Team, aims around developing guesser bots using K-Means Clustering (KNN), Q-Learning, and NLP, to refine decision-making strategies to come within 44.5% accurate guesses of actual gamebot.
+We centered this project around building and testing models based on word vector representations.
 This repository contains data files and Jupyter notebooks that facilitate the creation and evaluation of these models.

 ## Repository Structure
 Data Files